BrickMMO/colours-documentation/v2/colours-v2-process.markdown

 9. **Conversion API**

+    Create a folder named `/api`.
+All API files will be placed in this folder.

-    Create a file named `/api.php`.
-For now you can test this file by visiting [http://localhost:8888/api.php](http://localhost:8888/api.php) on a Mac or [http://localhost/api.php](http://localhost/api.php] on a PC.
+    Create a file named `/api/convert.php`.
+For now you can test this file by visiting [http://localhost:8888/api/convert.php](http://localhost:8888/api/convert.php) on a Mac or [http://localhost/api/convert.php](http://localhost/api/convert.php] on a PC.
 At this point it will be an empty page.

     Copy the `include` statements from one of your other PHP files.